metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

 In this example, we'll be upgrading a boat on a desert island.

-Create a new directory called make-boat-app somewhere - e.g. in your homespace
-- containing a ``rose-app.conf`` file with the following content:
+Create a new directory called ``make-boat-app`` somewhere - e.g. in your homespace - containing a ``rose-app.conf`` file with the following content:

 .. code-block:: rose